 After being based in a quiet mountain town in Trentino, a bustling little city like Verona is a bit of a shock.
 Even in the rain, the historical centre of Verona is crowded.
 Umbrellas are on sale everywhere, and restaurants display their menus in English as well as Italian.
 It’s all a bit overwhelming after quiet Mezzocorona.

 We cross the old bridge, wander through the narrow streets, and take refuge in a restaurant.
 Our waiter speaks perfect English, but we pretend we don’t and order pasta and wine in our basic Italian.
 The carbonara is delicious with a peppery bite, but we look around skittishly, still uncertain of our surroundings.

 Braving the rain again, we find the old arena with the ‘gladiators’ outside.
 The costumed actors shock me a little, and I feel self-righteous disapproval set in, especially when I notice a few wearing thermal underwear under their armour.
 The historian in me also begins questioning the style of their weapons and I quickly walk away towards the opera house, where we find nothing but more rain and tourists.

 Already, I find myself tiring of all the Romeo and Juliet references – Shakespeare was English (obviously) and there’s no records of him ever visiting Verona.
 It turns out Verona doesn’t agree with my studious side.
 Perhaps I’m not a true romantic after all.

 Despite that, it’s a pleasant day.
 We both get completely soaked (we should probably have bought an umbrella from that nice street hawker after all) but manage to navigate the crowds and catch a glimpse of the beauty of the city.
-If I ever find myself close by again, I’ll stay in the city for a couple of days, and discover the Verona behind the tourist centre.
+Next time, I’ll stay in the city for a few days, and discover the Verona behind the tourist centre.